EV Buyers Guide

 What Is Quick Charging?

-"Quick Charging" or Level 3 charging is the fastest form of recharging available today, and can only be found at dedicated stations which require a subscription or payment.
-But the benefits are well worth the cost, especially if you're taking a long road trip or forgot to charge your vehicle the day before.
+"Quick Charging" or Level 3 charging is the fastest form of EV charging, available only at dedicated stations that require a subscription or payment.
+This method is ideal for long road trips or when a quick charge is necessary.

-Today's newest electric vehicles are really able to take advantage of Level 3 charging.
-When connected to a 350 kW DC fast charger, your electric vehicle will charge the fastest!
+Modern EVs take full advantage of Level 3 charging.
+When connected to a 350 kW DC fast charger, an electric vehicle will charge at its fastest possible rate.

 Where Are Charging Stations Located?